What is an editorial calendar? 5 ways of creating the best one

 • Metric tracking

-Doing this will eventually understand if collaborative working works for your team and optimize the process as you see fit.
+Doing this will help you understand if collaborative working works for your team and optimize the process as you see fit.

-Now that you know how to create an editorial calendar, let’s review some examples of an editorial calendar.
+Now that you know how to create an editorial calendar, let’s review some examples.
 But before we do, understand that editorial calendars for each company would differ as it’s designed to serve their needs.

 Let’s look at some of these examples.